lennyisNaN/twitter-webhook-bot/README.md

 windows users need to **remoove** or **comment out** all threading methods and start flask and ngrok on their own

-also if you need anything contact me at : lennyisnan@gmail.com, bye!
+also if you have any questions contact me at : lennyisnan@gmail.com, bye!